redis/redis-doc/topics/replication.md

 to still remember what was its past replication ID, because such replication ID was the one of the former master.
 In this way, when other slaves will synchronize with the new master, they will try to perform a partial resynchronization using the old master replication ID.
-This will work as expected, becuase when the slave is promoted to master it sets its secondary ID to its main ID, remembering what was the offset when this ID switch happend.
+This will work as expected, because when the slave is promoted to master it sets its secondary ID to its main ID, remembering what was the offset when this ID switch happened.
 Later it will select a new random replication ID, because a new history begins.
 When handling the new slaves connecting, the master will match their IDs and offsets both with the current ID and the secondary ID (up to a given offset, for safety).
-In short this means that after a failover, slaves connecting to the new promoted master don't have to perform a full sync.
+In short this means that after a failover, slaves connecting to the newly promoted master don't have to perform a full sync.

 In case you wonder why a slave promoted to master needs to change its